grnet/archipelago/docs/design/design_entities.rst

 This design doc has the following objectives:

 #.
-Define the north and south bound of Archipelago and describe how it
+Define the northbound and southbound interfaces of Archipelago and describe how
-   interacts with a cloud platform and the underlying storage technology.
+   it interacts with a cloud platform and the underlying storage technology.
 #.
 Describe which peer falls into which category.
 #.
 Identify the different logical entities and name them.
 #.
 Rename management commands to reflect the above entities.